 In Washington State the last major epidemic occurred in the late 1940s and into the 1950s, resulting in the removal of significant acreage.
 But, with the passage of time and changes in management practices, the disease has become prevalent in Washington orchards again.
 Since 2010, LCD has become a statewide problem, resulting in unpicked limbs/trees, tree removal, and even orchard removal.

 Little cherry virus (both -1 and-2) infection of sweet cherry cultivars results in small fruit with reduced sugar content that may taste bland or insipid.
 Severity of the disease differs between cultivars, with Lambert and Bing being highly susceptible, whereas Van and Sam are less so and fruit may reach marketable size although flavor is still affected.
+See symptoms gallery.

 On some cultivars such as Lambert, the fruit may also have a noticeable pointed tip.
 Tree size and vigor are not significantly affected, and there are no reliable foliar symptoms associated with this disease.
 The disease develops over several years:

-Early infection (Year 1), small fruit may be restricted to one branch, or cluster, fruit color may develop normally, or individual off-color fruit may be observed.
+- Years 1-2: small fruit may be restricted to one branch, or cluster, fruit color may develop normally, or individual off-color fruit may be observed.

-Middle infection (Years 2-3), systemically infected tree, small fruit observed on multiple or all limbs, and poor color development is pronounced.
+- Years 2-3: systemically infected tree, small fruit observed on multiple or all limbs, and poor color development is pronounced.

-Late infection (4+ years), cultivar dependent, but characterized by reduced fruit yield.
+- 4+ years: cultivar dependent, but characterized by reduced fruit yield.
 False recovery may occur in less-susceptible cultivars, producing normal-sized fruit that lack flavor.

 Little cherry virus-2 is present throughout Washington State, and is also present in British Columbia in Canada.